 On April 1, 2014, we completed the acquisition of Effective People and Effective Learning (the "Effective Companies"), providers of human capital management (HCM) solutions, including sales and support of the full SAP SuccessFactors Business Education (BizX) Platform, eLearning and blended learning solutions, as well as recruitment and employee development services.
 The Effective Companies are headquartered in Copenhagen, Denmark.
 The upfront purchase price was \$9.0 million which was paid in cash at closing.
 In addition, the purchase agreement requires up to an additional \$5.7 million of consideration, contingent upon the achievement of certain earnings targets during the two twelve-month periods following completion of the acquisition.
+We paid \$2.6 million in 2015 with respect to the first twelve-month period following completion of the acquisition.
+The contingent consideration for the second twelve-month period following the acquisition will be calculated and paid during the second quarter of 2016.

 We recorded intangible assets as a result of the acquisition in the amount of \$1.6 million which are being amortized over four years from the acquisition date.
 None of the goodwill recorded for financial statement purposes is deductible for tax purposes.
 The acquired Effective Companies business is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since April 1, 2014.
 The pro-forma impact of the acquisition is not material to our results of operations.
-The acquired Effective Companies business is included in our Denmark subsidiary and its functional currency is the Danish Kroner.
-The purchase price allocation above was translated into U.S. dollars based on the exchange rate in effect on the date of acquisition.
+The acquired Effective Companies business is included Effective Companies business is included Effective Companies business is included in our Denmark subsidiary and its functional currency is the Danish Kroner.
+The purchase price allocation below was translated into U.S. dollars based on the exchange rate in effect on the date of acquisition.